JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 The Prosser SD's cost analysis has the following problems:
 - No concrete example parcels (homes or apartments) are given.
-- This levy is a 21% increase, in dollars, over the previous levy.
+- The district did not convey how this levy is a 21% increase, in dollars, over the previous levy.

 [Calculator for the Prosser SD](calculator_prosser_enhanced)